kirsch8287/save_warp_test/README.md

 Republic of Korea
 """

-Particle data will be saved for only 3D geometry, especially XYZ.
+Particle data
- - Z-points and Timestep for txt & vtk (ParaView)
+ - Z-points and Timestep for txt & vtk (ParaView) in XYZ geometry

+Field data
+ - Electric potential data of 1D, 2D, and 3D in XYZ geometry

 This will be produced as a Python package.